 - Place one fruit in each room.

-- This fruit lasts for about two to three months in air-conditioned environment.
+- This fruit lasts for about two to three months in the air-conditioned environment.

 - These fruits not only control fleas but also other insects and rodents including field mouse, grass snake etc.